-Symbol Abbreviation Definition/Explanation Greater than °C Celsius A scale of temperature in which water freezes at 0° and boils at 100° under standard conditions.
-AL Action Level The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow.
-HAA5 Haloacetic Acids HAA5 is the total of bromoacetic, chloroacetic, Dibromoacetic, dichloroacetic, and trichloroacetic acids.
+Symbol Abbreviation Definition/Explanation AL Action Level The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow. °C Celsius A scale of temperature in which water freezes at 0° and boils at 100° under standard conditions.
+Greater than HAA5 Haloacetic Acids HAA5 is the total of bromoacetic, chloroacetic, Dibromoacetic, dichloroacetic, and trichloroacetic acids.
 Compliance is based on the total.
 Level 1 Level 1 Assessment A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in the water system.
-Level 2 Level 2 Assessment A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
 LRAA Locational Running Annual Average The average of analytical results for samples at a particular monitoring location during the previous four quarters.
 MCL Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal The level of contaminant in drinking water below which there is no known or expected risk to health.
 MRDL Maximum Residual Disinfectant Level The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG Maximum Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants. n/a not applicable ND Not Detected NTU Nephelometric Turbidity Units Measures the cloudiness of water. pCi/L Picocuries Per Liter A measure of radioactivity ppb Parts Per Billion (one in one billion) The ppb is equivalent to micrograms per liter.
 A microgram = 1/1000 milligram. ppm Parts Per Million (one in one million) The ppm is equivalent to milligrams per liter.
 A milligram = 1/1000 gram.
 RAA Running Annual Average The average of analytical results for all samples during the previous four quarters.
+SMCL Secondary Maximum Contaminant Level An MCL which involves a biological, chemical or physical characteristic of water that may adversely affect the taste, odor, color or appearance (aesthetics), which may thereby affect public confidence or acceptance of the drinking water.
 TT Treatment Technique A required process intended to reduce the level of a contaminant in drinking water.
 TTHM Total Trihalomethanes Total Trihalomethanes is the sum of chloroform, bromodichloromethane, dibromochloromethane and bromoform.
-Compliance is based on the total. μohms Microohms Measure of electrical conductance of water
+Compliance is based on the total. μmhos Micromhos Measure of electrical conductance of water